-Figure 3-16.
-Mode Dial - Aperture Priority
+Figure 3-18.
+Mode Dial at Aperture Priority

-In this mode, set by turning the Mode dial to A, as shown in Figure 3-16, you select the aperture setting and the camera will select a shutter speed that will result in normal exposure, if possible.
-The camera will choose a shutter speed anywhere from 60 seconds to 1/2000 second.
+In this mode, set by turning the mode dial to A, as shown in Figure 3-18, you select the aperture setting and the camera will select a shutter speed that will result in normal exposure, if possible.
+The camera will choose a shutter speed anywhere from 60 seconds to 1/4000 second.
+However, this range is limited to 60 seconds to 1/2000 second if the aperture is set to f/2.8 or wider (lower numbers).
+The aperture has to be set to f/3.2 or narrower (higher numbers) for the camera to use a mechanical shutter speed of 1/3200 or 1/4000 second.
 (The range is one second to 1/16000 second when the electronic shutter is in use; that feature is discussed in Chapter 4.)
 If none of these values results in a normal exposure, both the shutter speed and aperture values will turn red and flash.
 In that case, you may need to adjust the aperture or the ISO setting, or change the lighting conditions.

 The main reason to choose this mode is so you can select an aperture to achieve a broad depth of field, with objects in focus at different distances from the lens, or a shallow depth of field, with only one subject in sharp focus and other parts of the image blurred to reduce distractions.
-With a narrow aperture (higher f-stop number) such as f/8.0, the depth of field will be relatively broad; with a wide aperture such as f/2.8, it will be more shallow, resulting in the possibility of a blurred background.
+With a narrow aperture (higher f-stop number) such as f/11.0, the depth of field will be relatively broad; with a wide aperture such as f/1.4, it will be more shallow, resulting in the possibility of a blurred background.

-Because the range between the widest and narrowest aperture settings available on the ZS100 is not very great, this camera does not readily produce dramatically blurred backgrounds just from changing the aperture.
+Because the range between the widest and narrowest aperture settings available on the LX10 is not very great, this camera does not readily produce dramatically blurred backgrounds just from changing the aperture.
 However, there can be a noticeable difference from this setting.
-For example, in Figures 3-17 and 3-18, I made the same shot with two very different aperture settings.
+For example, in Figures 3-19 and 3-20, I made the same shot with two very different aperture settings.
 I focused on the vase in the foreground in each case.

-Figure 3-17.
-Aperture Set to f/2.8
+Figure 3-19.
+Image with Aperture Set to f/1.4

-Figure 3-18.
-Aperture Set to f/8.0
+Figure 3-20.
+Image with Aperture Set to f/11.0

-For Figure 3-17, I set the aperture of the ZS100 to f/2.8, the widest possible.
-With this setting, because the depth of field at this aperture was relatively shallow, the items in the background are blurry.
-I took Figure 3-18 with the camera's aperture set to f/8.0, the narrowest possible setting, resulting in a broader depth of field, and bringing the background into sharper focus.
+For Figure 3-19, I set the aperture of the LX10 to f/1.4, the widest possible.
+With this setting, because the depth of field at this aperture was relatively shallow, the trees in the background are blurry.
+I took Figure 3-20 with the camera's aperture set to f/11.0, the narrowest possible setting, resulting in a broader depth of field, and bringing the background into sharper focus.